mozilla/global-sprint/README.md

 # Welcome to the 2017 Mozilla Global Sprint!
 June 1st-2nd, 2017.

 ### What's the Global Sprint?
-Mozilla's Global Sprint, a fun, fast-paced two-day collaborative work event to hack and build awesome open projects that support and build vibrant, healthy Internet.
+Mozilla's Global Sprint, a fun, fast-paced two-day collaborative work event to hack and build awesome open projects that support and build a vibrant, healthy Internet.
 We’ll be coming together, in person and online, to work on open projects from every discipline, from around the world.

 ### Want to pitch in and contribute to an open Project at the Global Sprint?
 Anyone is welcome-- you don't have to be an expert coder or technical ninja to be part of the Sprint.